googleapis/google-cloud-cpp/doc/public-api.md

 even if a newer version has changes that you are unable (or do not have time) to adopt.

-We think this document covers all interface points, if we missed something please file a [GitHub issue][github-issue].
+We think this document covers all interface points.
+If we missed something please file a [GitHub issue][github-issue].

 ## Public API Overview